-Subsidy Removal: 17 CSOs urge FG to begin process of raising minimum wage now
+Subsidy removal: 17 CSOs urge FG to begin process of raising minimum wage now

 “A piecemeal approach to dealing with the challenges faced by previous administrations will not help in the long run,” the communique read.

-Faith Nwadishi of the Centre for Transparency Advocacy (CTA) proposed some solutions, including repairing refineries to ensure fuel pump prices are not affected by fluctuations in foreign exchange rates and subsidizing the conversion of vehicles from petrol to Compressed Natural Gas (CNG) to mitigate the impact of the subsidy removal.
+Faith Nwadishi of the Centre for Transparency Advocacy, CTA, proposed some solutions, including repairing refineries to ensure fuel pump prices were not affected by fluctuations in foreign exchange rates and subsidizing the conversion of vehicles from petrol to Compressed Natural Gas, CNG, to mitigate the impact of subsidy removal.

 Disclaimer